 11As they went up the ascent to the city, they found young women going out to draw water and said to them, “Is the seer here?”

-12They answered them and said, “He is.
+12And they answered them and said, “He is.
 See, he is ahead of you.
-Hurry now, for he has come today into the city, for the people have a sacrifice today in the high place.
+Hurry now, for he has just come into the city today, for the people have a sacrifice today at the high place.

-13As soon as you have come into the city, you will surely find him before he goes up to the high place to eat; for the people will not eat until he come, because he must bless the sacrifice.
-Afterwards those who are invited eat.
-Now therefore go up, for at this time you will find him.”
+13When you come into the city, you can find him before he goes up to the high place to eat, for the people will not eat until he comes, because he has to bless the sacrifice.
+Afterward, those who are invited eat.
+So now go up, for as for him, at this time you will find him.”

-As they came inside the city, behold, Samuel came out toward them to go up to the high place.
+14So they went up into the city.
+As they came into the midst the city, behold, Samuel came out toward them to go up to the high place.

 15Now Yahweh had told Samuel in his ear a day before Saul came, saying,

-17When Samuel saw Saul, Yahweh said to him, “Behold, the man of whom I spoke to you!
-This same will have authority over my people.”
+17Now when Samuel saw Saul, Yahweh said to him, “Behold, the man who I spoke to you about!
+This is the one who will restrain my people.”

 20As for your donkeys who were lost three days ago, do not set your mind on them, for they are found.
-For whom is all that is desirable in Israel?
-Is it not for you and for all your father’s house?”
+For on whom is all the desire of Israel?
+Is it not on you and on all your father’s house?”

-25When they had come down from the high place into the city, he talked with Saul on the housetop.
+25And when they had come down from the high place into the city, he talked with Saul on the roof.

-26They arose early, and it came to pass about the spring of the day that Samuel called to Saul on the housetop, saying, “Get up that I may send you away.”
-Saul arose, and they went out both of them, he and Samuel, abroad.
+26And they arose early, and it came to pass about dawn that Samuel called to Saul on the roof, saying, “Get up, and I will send you off.”
+So Saul arose, and the two of them went out, he and Samuel, outside.

-27As they were going down at the end of the city, Samuel said to Saul, “Tell the servant pass on before us” (and he passed on), “but stand still first, that I may cause you to hear the word of God.”
+27As they were going down, at the edge of the city, Samuel said to Saul, “Tell the servant to pass on ahead of us and when he has passed on you stay for a while so that I can make known to you the word of God.”

 1Then Samuel took the vial of oil and poured it on his head, and kissed him and said, “Is it not that Yahweh has anointed you to be ruler over his inheritance?